 Use these natural mosquito repellents and mosquito bite remedies to keep the mosquitoes away and get relief from itchy bug bites!

 Staying away from mosquitoes and treating bug bites can be some of the most annoying parts of summer.
 When summer hits, it can be hard to walk outside without being swarmed by mosquitoes.
-No one wants to wear long clothes in the heat just to prevent bug bites, but mosquitoes can be relentless.
+No one wants to wear long clothes in the heat just to prevent mosquito bites, but the bugs can be relentless.